Skip to main content

 actionbook browser close

-Extension Mode
+Extension Mode Setup

 1

-Install the extension
+1. Install the fallback package:

 actionbook extension install

-1. Open chrome://extensions in Chrome
+1. Open chrome://extensions

-2. Enable Developer mode (top-right toggle)
+2. Enable Developer mode

 3. Click Load unpacked

-4. Select the directory printed by:
+4. Select the path from:

 actionbook extension path